lhayhurst/legacybot/README.md

 # Legacybot
 This is a Discordbot for helping out with "play by post" games of [Legacy: Life Among the Ruins](https://ufopress.co.uk/our-games/legacy-life-among-ruins/).
+If you want to jump right in, the commands used by the bot are listed below, and the [TUTORIAL.md](TUTORIAL.md) has a bunch of examples.

 ## Installation
 Past [this link](https://discordapp.com/api/oauth2/authorize?client_id=619678791626915850&permissions=8&scope=bot) into your browser and select the server you'd like the bot to join.